Quantifying displacement: an urban expansion consequence via persistent homology: Methods

 \subsection{Meaning of topological features}

-Let us now illustrate how TDA can help us extract such patterns.
-Our approach examines the ``shape'' of the data for each group--in particular, how the residents of Madrid’s neighbourhoods moved over a 20-year period, by means of the persistent homology of the four cubical complexes described above.
+Let us now illustrate how TDA can help us extract such topological patterns.
+Our approach examines the ``shape'' of the data for each group: `stay', `city', `C. Madrid', and `outside'.
+In particular, how the residents of Madrid neighbourhoods moved over a 20-year period, by means of the persistent homology of four cubical complexes, one for each group.
 We therefore explain how the resulting topological features may be interpreted.

-Recall that our data is $3$--dimensional, so we need to consider all homology groups up to the second.
-This is a direct consequence of simultaneously considering the geography of the city and the temporal component.
-Analysing, for example, one year at a time would yield a lower-dimensional complex and thus a trivial $H_2$.
-We shall exploit this richness.
+Recall that our data is $3$-dimensional, conforming a solid body.
+This follows from simultaneously considering the geography of the city and the temporal component.
+The highest-dimensional holes are thus cavities, which may be thought of like the hollow inside a balloon or a soap bubble---an empty region fully enclosed by a surface.
+In contrast, analysing one year at a time would produce a lower-dimensional complex, and therefore yield a trivial $2$-dimensional homology group $H_2$.
+Homology groups in dimensions $n \geq 3$ are trivially zero, so we will need to consider all homology groups up to the second.
+We shall exploit this structural richness in our work.

 Consider one of the four groups.
 Features in $H_0$ correspond to enclaves of people moving to that particular destination.
-Specifically, if such an enclave is born at filtration-value $r$, it means that the prevalence of that group is $r$.
-Such enclaves may span several consecutive years, possibly comprising different neighbourhoods across that time period.
-Consider, for instance, two adjacent neighbourhoods, $\mathrm{A}$ and $\mathrm{B}$.
-A feature in $H_0$ could consist of neighbourhood $\mathrm{A}$ in year $1$, $\mathrm{A}$ and $\mathrm{B}$ in year $2$ and $\mathrm{B}$ in year $3$.
-Thus, in years $1$ and $3$ the enclave consists of mutually exclusive sets of neighbourhoods.
+Specifically, if an enclave $\mathrm{A}$ is born at filtration value $r$, it means that the prevalence of that group, e.g. `stay', in that area is $r$.
+That is, a connected component (a $0$--dimensional hole) born at filtration value $r$ represents an enclave where that group has prevalence $r\%$.
+These enclaves may span several consecutive years, possibly comprising different neighbourhoods across that time period.
+If a neighbourhood adjacent to an existing enclave $\mathrm{A}$ appears as the parameter $r$ evolves, it is incorporated into $\mathrm{A}$ and no new $H_0$ feature is created.
+The death time of a feature marks the point at which it merges with an older (i.e., earlier born) enclave.
+Therefore, persistence captures how distinct and stable an enclave is relative to nearby ones.